 If you need to pick up your child for any reason during school hours, please come to the school office.
-Meadowlark utilizes The Raptor System which requires all adults to have a driver's license to be scanned whenever entering the school campus and when picking up students.

-THERE WILL BE NO INTERRUPTIONS ALLOWED TO CLASSES DURING THE PROTECTED INSTRUCTIONAL BLOCK FROM 8:35 am - 12:45 pm UNLESS IN THE EVENT OF AN EMERGENCY.
+THERE WILL BE NO INTERUPTIONS ALLOWED TO TEACHER'S CLASSES DURING THE PROTECTED INSTRUCTIONAL BLOCK FROM 8:35 - 11:00 AM UNLESS IN THE EVENT OF AN EMERGENCY.
 This block is dedicated to core content instruction.